Speech and Hearing Science (SPHR)

 SPHR 2130.
 Phonetics and Phonological Development.
 3 Credits.

 Detailed study of English phonetics and phonology; prespeech vocalization and phonological development; multicultural issues in phonological development; intensive practice in phonetic transcription.
-Prerequisite or corequisite: SPHR 2105.
+SPHR 2105 may be taken as a corequisite.
 Laboratory fee.
+Prerequisite: SPHR 2105.

 SPHR 2131.
 Language Acquisition and Development.
 3 Credits.